Why Los Gatos

 Downtown Santa Cruz Avenue condos and townhomes typically run $800K-$1.5M.
 Central foothill single-family runs $1.5M-$3M.
 Hillside estate properties (Aldercroft Heights, Black Road, Lexington Reservoir ridge) range $3M-$8M+ on view lots.
 The March 2025 Aldercroft Heights closing at $1.275M is representative of the entry-level hillside tier; the April 2022 Carlton Ave Unit 33 closing at $1.54M sits at the mid-tier townhome / condo level.

-Why does El Camino Hospital Los Gatos matter for family buyers?
+Why does El Camino Hospital Los Gatos matter for buyers who want in-city maternity care?

 Los Gatos vs Saratoga vs Campbell?